 - SharePoint or OneDrive (specific locations included or excluded): 2,600

 - For optimum performance, we recommend storing no more than 300,000 files in a single OneDrive or team site library.

-- Additionally, relevant to OneDrive Sync, the same performance issues can occur if you have 300,000 items or more across all libraries you are syncing, even if you are not syncing all items in those libraries.
+- Additionally, relevant to OneDrive Sync, the same performance issues can occur if you have 300,000 items or more across all libraries you're syncing, even if you aren't syncing all items in those libraries.
 The 300K file “soft” limit for OneDrive Sync also applies to shortcut folders.
 For more information, see Restrictions and limitations in OneDrive and SharePoint (microsoft.com).

 Moving and copying across sites